Block Paving Driveway Cost

 When ordering materials, always try to order 10% more than you need.
 This is so you’ll have enough materials to complete the job.

-You now need to make a layer of hardcore to support your paving, and it needs to be minimum 100mm.
-This can be done by placing the hardcore in a 75mm layer, flattening it with a compacting plate (hired for £20-£50 per day), then add another 75mm layer of hardcore.
+You now need to make a layer of hardcore to support your paving, and it needs to be a minimum of 100mm.
+This can be done by placing the hardcore in a 75mm layer, flattening it with a compacting plate (hired for £20 to £50 per day), then adding another 75mm layer of hardcore.

 Make sure you flatten the hardcore at least five times each time to ensure it’s completely even.
-This will help support your driveway and stop and sinkage or sagging.
+This will help support your driveway and stop any sinkage or sagging.

 hardcore